Code Noir: Subsequent evolution

 From the 18th century onward, the term Code noir was used not only to describe edits and additions to the original code, but also came to refer broadly to compilations of laws and other legal documents applicable to the colonies.
 Over time, the foundational ordinances and their associated texts were amended to meet the evolving needs of each colony.
-The New Orleans planters relaxed and adapted the slave regime towards the end of French administration.
+Local modifications and additions to the Code noir (in the wide sense of the term) could be confirmed by the central government - but weren't always so.
+Thus sprouted local law on slavery answering local needs and solving the lacks of the 1685 Code noir.